 When I was in Vietnam, I saved most of my pay with the intention of buying a brand new car when I returned home.
 I accumulated enough money to buy just about any car I wanted.
-During the considerable lulls in the war, I spent a lot of time looking through car magazines., trying to make an informed Passing timedecision.
+During the considerable lulls in the war, I spent a lot of time looking through car magazines., trying to make an informed decision.
 I didn’t want to buy a big car, but in 1968 even the midsized and compact cars were large by today’s standards.
 It was a big year for ‘muscle cars’.
 For around $3,000, I could buy any number of cars that were ridiculously over-powered, which appealed to some part of my young male ego.
 A few of the cars I was considering were: the Plymouth Road Runner/Dodge Coronet Super Bee with a 335hp 382ci V-8 or if I felt I needed to go a little faster, the Dodge Charger with a 375hp magnum 440ci engine (wings were optional).
 At $3,500 this beast was pushing the limits of my finances.
 I also considered a Chevy Camaro Z-28, a Malibu 396 Super Sport, a Pontiac GTO with a 350hp 400ci engine or an Oldsmobile Cutlass 442 with that same engine.
 The Cutlass was a main contender for a long time.
 One of my fellow soldiers told me it had a large comfortable back seat and being just 20 years old, I had a wild and vivid imagination about what I could do back there.

 When I returned to the States and was home on my 30 day leave, I abandoned all plans to buy a muscle car and bought an MGB GT instead.
 I had owned an MG prior to entering the Army.
 I loved sports cars, and the sports car image appealed to another side of my nature, the more sophisticated side that spoke French and loved literature.
 It was the first year MG came out with this hard top hatchback design.
 The back seat folded down which allowed for a surprising amount of storage space.
 The car cost $3,200 and with the rest of the money I had saved, I had the dealership install an eight-track tape player with custom speakers.
 The seats in an MG are low and the speakers were mounted high on the door panels.
 This gave a stereo effect that was like sitting inside of a big head-phone.
 I loved it.